charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 ## Cookbook Titles

-On the covers of cook book recipe books, traditional
+On the covers of cook book recipe books, traditional typefaces which are used within the body are enlarged and bolded to be used as the masthead, this is